leagleton/api/README.md

       Variable Value: **production**

     The Python executable is downloaded by the command in step 3, and the path to your `python.exe` will usually be something like `C:\Users\Admin-Winman\.windows-build-tools\python27\python.exe`.
-6. Back in your elevated command prompt, `cd` to your `winman-rest-api` directory then issue the following command:
+6. In a new **elevated** command prompt, `cd` to your `winman-rest-api` directory then issue the following command:
     ```BASH
     npm install
     ```
     This commmand will download and install the necessary Node modules.
+Please note that you need to open a new **elevated** command prompt so that the new environment variables take effect.
 7. After the previous command has completed, your API has been successfully installed.

 ## Adding the Windows service